fnikolai/frisbee-www/content/en/docs/walkthrough/8.conditional-scheduling/index.md

-We also support conditional execution.
-The syntax is implemented by [`govaluate`](https://github.com/Knetic/govaluate) which offers the support for complex [syntax](https://github.com/Knetic/govaluate/blob/master/MANUAL.md).
+We also support loops execution.

-## Conditionals
+## Conditional Scheduling

+In this scenario, Frisbee will keep spawning clients, either it reaches 6 clients, after which it will be `suspended`.
+If suspended, the cluster will stop spawning new clients, but the old clients will remain active.